mccrackenart/mccrackenart.github.io/README.md

 mccrackenart.github.io

-This is my personal website for self-publishing.
+This is my website for self-publishing.